MicrosoftDocs/cpp-docs.it-it/docs/standard-library/algorithm-functions.md

 ### <a name="parameters"></a>Parametri

-`left` Uno degli iteratori in avanti il cui valore è lo scambio.
+*a sinistra* uno degli iteratori in avanti il cui valore è lo scambio.

-`right` Il secondo degli iteratori in avanti il cui valore è lo scambio.
+*a destra* secondo degli iteratori in avanti il cui valore è lo scambio.

 ### <a name="remarks"></a>Note